-Compared to existing approaches for plagiarism detection, the presented prototype does not consider textual similarity alone, but uses citation patterns within academic documents as a unique, language-independent fingerprint to identify semantic similarity.
-This feature for the first time enables automated detection of strongly disguised plagiarism forms, including paraphrases, translated plagiarism, and even idea plagiarism.
+Compared to existing approaches for plagiarism detection, the presented prototype does not consider textual similarity alone but uses citation patterns within academic documents, mathematical content and images as unique, language-independent fingerprints to identify semantic similarity.
+The combined analysis of text and text-independent features for the first time enables the automated detection of strongly disguised plagiarism forms, such as paraphrases, translated plagiarism, and idea plagiarism.

 For questions or comments feel free to contact us.